 3) They’re a great way to lose weight

 The fat-busting effects of spin class are impressive.
 In 30 minutes of intense spinning (which is easy to do when you get caught up in a particularly good class), a 125lb person burns around 315 calories, a 155lb person burns 391, and a 185lb person burns 466.
+You can also track your progress with a cadence sensor.
+The biggest two are Wahoo and Garmin.

 4) Spinning tones your bum